 Duke University Users

 - SUUP: The SMIF Undergraduate User Program (SUUP) provides a hands-on research experience to enable Duke University undergraduate students to access the cleanroom, materials characterization, and imaging capabilities of SMIF.
-SUUP provides funds to cover up to $500 per month in SMIF user fees.
+SUUP provides funds to cover up to $1500 total in SMIF user fees through the end of the current fiscal year (June 30th).
 The SUUP program supports undergraduate students who are performing research under faculty members in the Pratt School of Engineering, Arts & Sciences, and the School of Medicine.
 More information and instructions for applying for these funds can be found here.

 - Class Based Explorations: Duke University Faculty are encouraged to use SMIF capabilities as part of the undergraduate classroom learning experience.
 Under this program, the use of SMIF for classroom learning comes at no cost to the instructor.
 This program enables undergraduate students to get hands-on experience in fabricating devices in the SMIF cleanroom and imaging or characterizing materials and structures in SMIF’s characterization labs.
 More information can be found here.